garinger/Sled-Racing/README.md

 # Sled Racing
- A Club Penguin Sled Racing clone built using C and SDL
+ A Club Penguin Sled Racing clone built with C and SDL